 Q: What are microgreens?

-The US Department of Agriculture has conducted preliminary studies that indicate that microgreens grown in soil or vermicompost rather than hydroponically contain more of the vital nutrients that make microgreens so important to our health.
-You can see the study by clicking here.
+The US Department of Agriculture has conducted studies that indicate that microgreens grown in soil rather than hydroponically contain more of the vital nutrients that make microgreens so important to our health.
+You can see one study by clicking here.

 A: You can use them in any meal you like!
 I like them on my eggs, in my sandwiches and wraps, avocado toast, and always in my salads.
 My husband likes radish greens on their own with a little lime and salt on top!
 My son eats them with the refrigerator door open, straight out of the container.
 Lots of people like them on tacos, on pizzas, and as garnishes.
 If you like fine dining, I’m sure you have seen them on your plate to enhance the beauty of the dish.
 But great chefs use them in so many ways to give their foods an interesting and delicious flavor.
 Try them out and let us know how you like to use them.
-Also, check out our Microgreens Meals section for favorite recipes.
+Also, check out our Recipes section.

 Q: How do I store my microgreens?

 A: Microgreens need to be kept dry and cold once harvested.
-They are tender, so store them in a container in the refrigerator, preferably at about 36° F. Most will stay fresh between 7 and 10 days this way.
+They are tender, so store them in a container in the refrigerator, preferably at about 36° F. Most will stay fresh 10 days or more.
 Don’t be fooled by store bought microgreens that have been transported and still have a ‘sell by’ date of a week or more out.
 They may last, but will they truly be fresh?
+Microgreens distributed by a professional distributor must be sprayed with a chlorine wash – USDA rule.
 Of course, any locally grown crop will be fresher than those that are shipped.
-But since microgreens are so delicate and last only about a week, buying locally is the only way to ensure they are fresh.
-Shipped microgreens must be at least 2 or 3 days old already.
-Most local growers sell their crop within a day of harvest so you can have it in your fridge to munch on all week!
+But since microgreens are so delicate, buying local is the only way to ensure freshness.

 Q: Why are microgreens so good for you?

 A: There are a lot of answers to that one and researchers are still busy studying it.
-We know that some microgreens have as much as 40 times the nutrients as the leaves of their mature counterparts.
-Usually the figure is more like 6 times the amount, but that’s still amazing.
-Of 25 microgreens studied by the U.S. Department of Agriculture and the University of Maryland, red cabbage was found to have the greatest concentration of vitamin C and radishes have the most vitamin E. Other important vitamins and phytochemicals in microgreens include vitamin K and beta carotene.
+The U.S. Department of Agriculture and the University of Maryland study found that red cabbage hs the greatest concentration of vitamin C and radishes have the most vitamin E. But there is so much more!
 Here are some wise words from the researchers: “We were really surprised,” Wang said of the findings, which were published in the Journal of Agricultural and Food Chemistry.
 “Those nutrients are very important to us.
 Vitamin C is considered an antioxidant, as well as Vitamin E, so they’re very important for us to consume.
 Some of the numbers were really, really high,” said Xiao.
 “We thought it might have been a mistake but we double-checked so many times and there were no mistakes.”

 For more microgreens information, SproutNet.com has combined loads of research about how various sprouts and greens help with cancers , Alzheimers, diabetes, cataracts, acne, asthma, arteriosclerosis, autoimmune disorders, and more.
 Check it out here.